alexandre-ordas/alexandre-ordas/README.md

 - 👋 Hi, I’m @alexandre-ordas a french developper who is looking for a new experience.
 - 👀 I’m interested in lot of things, especially on development in Front and Back end, but also in sport (I am a dancer by the way 🕺).
-- 🌱 I’m currently learning React and deals with PHP (Symfony) in depth, I try to improve my knowledge everytime strengthen my skills.
+- 🌱 I’m currently learning React and deals with PHP (Symfony) in depth, I try to improve my knowledge everytime to strengthen my skills.
 - 💞️ I’m looking to collaborate on a new company for an alternance to increase those skills I learnt in my previous experiences.
 - 📫 How to reach me ?
 By email at alexandre.ordas@gmail.com